mpazdzioch/llamacpp-webui-glue/readme.md

 - `webui` is a stock docker image from [open-webui](https://github.com/open-webui/open-webui)
 - `openresty` is a stock docker image for openresty to proxy openAI api requests from webui to api.
 Some functionality is implemented as LUA scripts
 - `llamacpp` for launching multiple llama-server instances through python Flask API.
 Dockerfile for this service is based on official llamacpp dockerfile + python for the API.
+- `mcpo` is a stock docker image from [mcpo](https://github.com/open-webui/mcpo) to expose MCP servers to webui.
+Example config file with date/time tool is provided in `./mcpo`.
+Each tool has to be manually added in webui settings and enabled for each model separately.

 ## Quick start